ReDI-School/fullstack_bootcamp/00_setup-n-fundamentals/00-README-older-version.md

 - It supports multiple programming languages
 - Has a lot of great and useful plugins
-- Integrates well with Git for version control (more about this in Week 2)
+- Integrates well with Git for version control (more about this later)

 Do you have VS Code installed? if not, install it!